JaneliaSciComp/pydantic-ome-ngff/docs/index.md

 ## Creating a multiscale group from arrays

 `pydantic-ome-ngff` provides a direct way to create multiscale metadata from a collection of arrays accompanied by spatial metadata.
-Note that the data in these arrays will not be accessed -- the arrays are used to create models of Zarr arrays, and so their `shape` and `dtype` attributes are necessary.
+Note that the data in these arrays will not be accessed -- the arrays are used to create models of Zarr arrays, and so their `shape` and `dtype` attributes are necessary, and other attributes (like `chunks`, if present), can be used to template the resulting Zarr arrays.

 The basic workflow is as follows: